 Snorkel around the Galapagos Islands

-Every nature lover should try to visit the Galapagos Islands at least once in life.
+A top destination in Ecuador, nature lovers should visit the Galapagos Islands at least once in life.
 This is home to some of the most unique species of wildlife in the world and you can encounter many of them while hiking across the islands’ volcanoes, snorkeling over ocean habitats, and mountain biking across stunning terrain.
 One of the best ways to immerse yourself in the mind-blowing nature scene of the Galapagos Islands is to go snorkeling.
 You’ll find lots of sea lions here, as well as some hammerhead sharks, sea turtles, penguins and plenty of brightly colored fish.
 Alternatively, local guides, such as Explorer’s Corner, specialize in kayak journeys that venture to remote polar regions.

 Scuba Dive in Venezuela